EdvardRornes/CoSIMP_CRDM/README.md

 This repository provides a custom implementation of Co-Scattering Strongly Interacting Massive Particles (Co-SIMPs) probed via Cosmic Ray Dark Matter (CRDM) within the [DarkSUSY](http://www.darksusy.org) framework.
 The modifications support relativistic 2→3 inelastic scattering, attenuation modeling, and two-loop elastic processes to derive realistic constraints on DM–SM interactions.

 The code supports all numerical results from Edvard Rørnes' master's thesis (2025), and is built on top of DarkSUSY 6.4.1.
+No other versions have been tested.

 ## Repository Structure